structuremap/structuremap/documentation/resolving/get-all-services-by-plugin-type.md

 <[sample:get-all-instances]>

 <div class="alert alert-info" role="alert"><code>GetAllInstances()</code> respects the order in which the actual instances are configured in the Container.
-Be warned that some other IoC tools make different assuptions if you are coming from a different tool.</div>
+Be warned that some other IoC tools make different assumptions if you are coming from a different tool.</div>